Find Your Next Guardian! Call/text (785)434-4920

 Absolutely!
 Our relationship with you doesn’t end once you take your puppy home.
 We offer ongoing support for training, health concerns, and general advice throughout the life of your dog.
 At HELLERPRINZ, we believe in building lifelong relationships with our puppy families, and we are always here to help.

-Rottweilers were originally bred in Germany for driving cattle, pulling carts, and guarding farms.
+Rottweilers were originally bred in Germany as livestock guardians, pulling butchers cart to market and safeguarding the money made on the way home from thieves, they can also drive cattle.
 Their strength, intelligence, and protective instincts made them invaluable working dogs.
-They were also used by butchers to drive cattle to market.
 Today, while still used in some working roles, they are primarily cherished as loyal companions and family protectors.

 Rottweilers are not inherently aggressive.
 They are known for their loyalty, protectiveness, and intelligence.
 However, like any breed, they require proper training and socialization from a young age to ensure they develop into well-adjusted, confident dogs.
 A poorly socialized or trained Rottweiler may exhibit fearfulness or aggression.
 Responsible breeding and ownership are crucial for a Rottweiler's temperament.